 Radishes grow super quickly, and some varieties are ready to harvest in less than a month.
 But your success with radishes may depend on your soil composition.

-Spinach is another low-maintenance quick growing green, but in my climate, if I don’t sow seeds early, plants go to seed before I even realize they’re ready to eat.
+Spinach is another low-maintenance quick-growing green, but in my climate, if I don’t sow seeds early, plants go to seed before I even realize they’re ready to eat.

 I’ve had great luck with eggplants, but it’s true that they’re finicky.

-Difficulty level depends on many factors, and you may find that the easiest vegetables to grow are the ones you enjoy eating because the harvest is so rewarding.
+The difficulty level depends on many factors, and you may find that the easiest vegetables to grow are the ones you enjoy eating because the harvest is so rewarding.
 Plan your garden according to your palette, and it’ll be that much more fun to nurture the plants within.

 Steph Coelho is a freelance writer gardening in zone 5b.
 She is a certified Square Foot Gardener and has taught various garden-related workshops.
 When she’s not digging in the dirt or writing, she’s cooking up fresh produce, running, or listening to her favorite podcasts.